EMRD95/asciidle-win/README.md

 You can also run the program directly by executing asciidle.exe

-To make things more spicy, you can automatically download some old school ASCII art by running download.bat
+To make things more spicy, you can automatically download some old school ASCII art by running download-ascii-art.bat